actiontech/dble/README.md

 Optimize the complex query, including, without limitation, Global-table join sharding-table, ER-relation tables, Sub-Queries, Simplifying select items, and the like.

 - __Distributed Transaction__
 Support Distributed Transaction using two-phase commit.
-You can choose normal mode for performance or XA mode for data safe, of course, the XA mode dependent on MySQL-5.7's XA Transaction, MySQL node's high availability and data reliability of disk.
+You can choose normal mode for performance or XA mode for data safety, of course, the XA mode dependent on MySQL-5.7's XA Transaction, MySQL node's high availability and data reliability of disk.

 ## History
 dble is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
-Firstly we have to thank MyCat's contributors.
+First of all,  thanks to the contributors from MyCat.

-For us, focus on MySQL is a better choice.
+For us, focusing on MySQL is a better choice.
 So we cancelled the support for other databases, deeply improved/optimized its behavior on compatibility, complex query and distributed transaction.
 And of course, fixed lots of bugs.

 For more details, see [Roadmap](./docs/ROADMAP.md) and [Issues](https://github.com/actiontech/dble/issues) .